abrarbinrofique/Homeper-backend/README.md

-# Creating the basic structure for a README.md file for the Homper project based on the user's provided information.

-homper_readme = """
 # Homper - A Home Service System

 Homper is a comprehensive platform designed to provide home cleaning, plumbing, and other household services.
 Users can book services, manage service slots, and contact service providers directly through the platform.